 Every time I plan a trip I always read a bit about the place I’m visiting and learn some interesting facts, which is what my Travel Trivia posts are about.
-This one is going to be all about Svalbard, the Arctic realm of polar bears and its history, so let’s dive in:
+This one is going to be all about Svalbard, the Arctic realm of polar bears and its history, so let’s dive into some facts about Svalbard:

 - Svalbard is the name of an archipelago, a group of islands located in the Arctic ocean halfway between the North pole and Norway.